 This morning we transfer to the pretty town of Cison di Valmarino, one of the best-preserved villages in the Prosecco area, containing numerous historical monuments and buildings that reveal its past role as major feudal estate.
 The gentle walk follows a waterway, crossing tranquil woodlands, and passing by the ancient manor and fortress of Castelbrando, which offers panoramic views over the farmland and villages far below.
 The walk ends in Follina, famous for the Cistercian monastery of Santa Maria, a mystical site enclosing one of Italy’s most beautiful cloisters.
 The monks were the first to give a boost to the development of the textile sector in this area, weaving wool here from the Middle Ages onwards.
-In the afternoon we return to the hotel and the remainder of the day is free to relax by the pool (in season) or you may decide to take an optional short walk to the hill of St Gallo overlooking the hotel.
-(10km, 4 hrs walking )
+In the afternoon we return to the hotel and the remainder of the day is free to relax by the pool (in season) or you may decide to take an optional short walk to the hill of San Gallo overlooking the hotel.
+(10km, 3 hrs walking ) **

 Today's walk takes us to the heartland of the Prosecco hills, namely Valdobbiadene, S. Pietro di Barbozza and S.Stefano.
-The majority of the wine-makers are based right here, amongst the picture-perfect terraced steep hills which are arguably the prettiest of the whole Veneto region.
+The majority of the winemakers are based right here, amongst the picture-perfect terraced steep hills which are arguably the prettiest of the whole Veneto region.
 Our walk follows a mix of man-made tracks and paths twisting through the vineyards, and offers spectacular views of the fertile landscape and hamlets perched on the hillsides.
-During the walk we will have the opportunity to visit of one of the top local Prosecco producers, whose passion for wine-making goes back for generations in the family.
+During the walk we will have the opportunity to visit of one of the top local Prosecco producers, whose passion for wine making goes back for generations in the family.
 After a tour of the wine cellars, we will have the opportunity to sample different varieties of Prosecco during a guided wine-tasting (included).
-We return to the hotel in the afternoon, with free time to enjoy a drink in the outdoor terrace, a dip in the pool or a visit to the wellness centre.
-(12km walking, 5 hours including stops).
+We return to the hotel in the afternoon, with free time to enjoy a drink in the outdoor terrace, a dip in the pool or a visit to the spa.
+(12km walking, 5 hours including stops). **

 In the morning we transfer to the pretty capital province of Treviso, a real hidden gem often overlooked and perhaps overshadowed by the neighbouring Venice.
 Rebuilt and restored after Second World War bombing, the town centre is a rambling maze of streets lined with arcaded walkways.
 The town is circled by a pretty wall and by waterways, which add to its very picturesque and elegant style.
 After a walking tour of the town's centre accompanied by a local guide, we enjoy some free time to wander around at our own pace and have some lunch (the world-famous Tiramisu was apparently invented in this city, so it is recommended trying some in one of the best cafes in town!).
 In the afternoon we leave the walls of Treviso behind and follow the water flow of Sile, the longest river of resurgent waters in Europe.
 This tranquil route through a nature reserve offers the opportunity to explore the local flora and fauna and brings to light many evidences of the age-old relationship between men and this river.
 Return to the hotel in the evening (10km, 3 hours walking including stops). **